Ep. 68 How to travel well for less and be a nomadic entrepreneur with Tim Leffel

 - Make sure to spend your time on tasks that are making a big impact rather than tasks that will waste your time.

 Where have you found the people you have used to outsource tasks?

-- You can advertise in a different countries in English to make sure you get English speaking applicants.
+- You can advertise in different countries in English to make sure you get English-speaking applicants.

-How are you able to train your assistants affectively?
+How are you able to train your assistants effectively?

 - Make sure to spend the time to train your assistants so that it will save you time in the long run.

 - Be clear on what you want and expect.

 - Do tutorial videos so that it will be easier for your assistants to understand the tasks.

 - Creating a manual and checklist that they can follow.

 - Regular check-ins to make sure that things are running smoothly however making sure to allow your assistants to do their work and not to micromanage.